-are an easy, uncomplicated screen designed to identify the most common risk factors for cardiovascular disease and diabetes – a “Personal Health WOF”.
+We provide convenient, uncomplicated screenings designed to identify the most common risk factors for cardiovascular disease and diabetes – a “Personal Health WOF” for your team.

 Diabetes affects about 200,000 New Zealanders, but the Ministry of Health estimates that only half of these people have been diagnosed.
-People with diabetes are 2 to 4 times more likely to have a heart attack or stroke than those people without diabetes.
-50% of people with diabetes die of cardiovascular disease.
+Despite having little or no symptoms, undiagnosed diabetes can be dangerous, causing damage to organs and blood vessels.
+People with diabetes are between two and four times more likely to have a heart attack or stroke than those without.
+Fifty-percent of people with diabetes die of cardiovascular disease.

 A MedCheck tests and records the following: